Super moist pumpkin bread slathered with a rich maple cashew frosting and adorned with pumpkin seeds. This vegan pumpkin bread screams Fall flavor!

 - In a large mixing bowl, whisk together flour, baking soda, baking powder, salt, seasonings, and brown sugar.

 - Remove flax egg from the fridge and add to dry ingredients.

-- Add melted coconut oil, maple syrup, and canned pumpkin.
+- Add melted coconut oil, maple syrup, canned pumpkin, and vanilla.
 Mix until batter is just mixed.
 The batter will be stiff.
 If the batter is too stiff, meaning very dry, you can add 2-3 Tablespoons of almond milk.

 - Stir in chopped walnuts (or any other add-ins like chocolate chips or raisins).
 All optional!